FuzzyLypt/PrimeNumberSearcher/README.md

 ## Getting Started

 You can run it on any IDE that supports JDK 25+ (IntelliJ, VS Code, Eclipse, etc..)
-(You need JDK 25+ for it to function correctly, otherwise you will have to do changes in the main declaration.)
+(You need JDK 25+ for it to function correctly, otherwise you will have to do changes in the main declaration)

 <!-- CONTACT -->
 ## Contact